moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

     arcade; orange: the null's spine and fan, ★ the null).
 The two datasets are
-    independent: AIA sees plasma, HMI measured the surface field the extrapolation grew from — and cross-registering them required correcting HMI's 180° camera rotation (CROTA2) against AIA's upright frame.
+    independent: AIA sees plasma, HMI measured the surface field the extrapolation grew from — and cross-registering them required correcting HMI's 180° camera rotation (CROTA2) against AIA's upright frame, with the disk geometry taken from the FITS headers.
+The arcade is traced in the flux-centred extrapolation window (which contains the full loop system) and the null's fan in the null-centred window (which gives its lines room) — two potential-field volumes of the same magnetogram.
 Departures are expected and honest: a potential field carries no currents, and this region was anything but current-free (it flared X5.4 the same day).
   </figcaption>